-The department provides the community with access to a range of services through its Justice Services Centres.
-Specifically placed to respond effectively to the needs for improved access to justice services, the department has over 150 office locations state-wide, each supporting the local community with offices located within the following justice regions:
+The community can access a range of the department's services at our Justice Services Centres.
+Established to support the local community and respond effectively to the need for improved access to justice services, our centres have office locations in the following justice regions:

 - Barwon South West